 Those leadership and life skills have led to Williams being named the recipient of Albion College’s inaugural James L. Curtis Alumni Leadership Award.
 The award is named after Dr. Curtis, ‘44, who became a highly regarded psychiatrist in New York and has been an inspiration for his community and alma mater since retiring to Albion in 2003.
 The award was created by the College’s Black Alumni Chapter in collaboration with the divisions of Institutional Advancement and Student Development, respectively.

-Williams will be presented with the award April 17 as part of the College’s annual Distinguished and Young Alumni Awards event.
+Williams will be presented with the award during the annual Alumni Awards ceremony, concurrent with the presentation of the Distinguished and Young Alumni Awards.*

 And while honored and humbled to be the first recipient, Williams insists he’s done nothing special.